Earned Value Project Management System — A Primer for Project Managers

-The three components of earned value management are, according to the PMI's PMBOK Guide, Third Edition,
+The three components of earned value management are:

 What's one of the most important ways to determine earned value on your project?
 I firmly believe that a good project manager practices the idea of MBWA, or management by walking around.
 As I travel and visit clients, I'm noticing a trend of "I'm the project manager, you report to me."
 This is a scary trend, as it allows project team members to report to the project manager only what they think the project manager wants to hear.
 MBWA may not always be a practical solution, especially on large or dispersed projects.
 But implementing it whenever possible could help you improve your overall performance.